InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

         <p>
-          Set the bit corresponding to a given vendor to <code>1</code> if the CMP has established transparency for that vendor's legitimate interest disclosures for one or more Purposes (including Special Purposes).
+          Set the bit corresponding to a given vendor to <code>1</code> if the CMP has established transparency for that vendor's legitimate interest disclosures for one or more Purposes.
         </p>
         <p>
           If a user exercises their “Right To Object” to a vendor’s processing based on a legitimate interest, then that vendor’s bit must be set to <code>0</code>.
-For vendors that register for Special Purposes only (no other Purposes) and have been displayed by the CMP the value must be set to <code>1</code>.
-Note:
-          Special Purposes are displayed for transparency only and do not enable user choice.
         </p>
       </td>
     </tr>